mrhenryyu/minimal-mistakes/_pages/about.md

 3. Sleep latest at midnight and wake up latest at 8am for a minimum of 5 times a week
 4. Maintain my ketogenic diet for 2 months (currently 1 month in)
 5. Design my own Ruby on Rails application (currently in the process of implimenting)
+6. Blog and keep a weekly newsletter about myself